kevin-tong-msft/azure-cli-mcp/README.md

 This MCP server currently only works with the `stdio` transport, so it should run locally on your machine, using your Azure CLI credentials.

+_This server can run as a Java application or inside a Docker container._ If Java is installed on your machine, this first option is probably the easiest one.
+If you don't have Java installed, or if you want to have something a bit more secure, you can use the second option.

 ### Install and configure the server with Java

 - Install the Azure CLI: you can do this by following the instructions [here](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).